mdlee/anchoringInTheYears/README.md

 The debiasing model analyses are produced by running the  MATLAB script `debiasing.m`, which uses the JAGS graphical model defined in `debiasing_jags.txt`.

 Both MATLAB scripts use the [Trinity](https://github.com/joachimvandekerckhove/trinity) package to connect MATLAB and JAGS via the `callBayes` function.

+# Results

+Results graphs for all eleven questions are in the `results` subfolder.